 - Add in dried cranberries for a sweet burst of flavor.

-- Instead of white wine vinegar try apple cider vinegar or rice vinegar.
+- Instead of apple cider vinegar try white wine vinegar or rice vinegar.

 There is no way around it.
 If you have leftovers the ramen noodles will go soft.
 Not soft like in the soup but soft as in they will lose their crunch.
 It is still good leftover and you can add some fresh ramen noodles to get the crunch back.